rkingery/ml-book/README.md

-# Mathematics for Machine Learning
+# Mathematics and Computer Science for Machine Learning
 A book I'm writing.
 Check back soon.